World Famous Drummers Unite to BEAT HUNGER for Hunger Relief International’s Multi Media Campaign

 According to the World Bank, updated April 2, 2018, Haiti remains the poorest country in the Americas, with “more than 6 million out of 10.4 million Haitians (59%) living below the national poverty line of US $2.41 per day and more than 2.5 million – an astonishing 24% of the population – living below the national extreme poverty line of US $1.23 per day.”

 About HRI: The effort is spearheaded by Rachel Zelon who has devoted her life to NGO humanitarian assistance for over 30 years including affiliations with the Peace Corp, Joint Distribution Committee, HIAS and Feed the Children.
 Founded in 2009 by Rachel Zelon, HRI (Hunger Relief International) is a Judeo-Christian relief organization which works to alleviate the impact of hunger on the lives of malnourished children and their families as a first step in a long-term strategy to achieve self-sufficiency.
-The organization has provided more than 11 million meals to children and families and 94 cents of every dollar goes to programming.
+A provider of more than 11 million meals, HRI has always been a good steward assuring that 91.4% of every dollar donated was spent on direct program expenses.